web-cat/code-workout/README.md

 ## Upload and Test Programming Exercises:

 Upload exercise files at the 'gym/exercises/upload' URL from CodeWorkout's root.
 Then use the /gym/workouts/new URL from CodeWorkout's home to create a new workout from existing exercises and simultaneously add it to a course offering.

+## Connect to CodeWorkout Database:

+During development it is convenient to connect to CodeWorkout database from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
+Once you installed MySQL Workbench create a new connection to CodeWorkout Database in the Vagrant machine using the following setup:

+Connection Name: CodeWorkout
+Connection Method: Standard TCP/IP over SSH
+SSH Hostname: 192.168.33.20
+SSH Username: vagrant
+SSH Password: vagrant
+MySQL Hostname: 127.0.0.1
+MySQL Server Port: 3306
+Username: codeworkout
+Password: codeworkout